Australian National University (ANU) Medical School Summary

 The selection criteria for ANU medicine comprises a 2 stage process (like many other universities):-

-Stage 1 - For students who are applying with Bachelor, Honours, Masters by research or PhD's, your GPA and GAMSAT results (50% for each) are used to determine who's offered an interview.
+Stage 1 - For students who are applying with a Bachelor or higher degree your GPA and GAMSAT results (50% for each) are used to determine who's offered an interview.

 Bachelor of Health Science and Bachelor of Philosophy (Honours) - Science applicants also need to be interviewed, though it is not specified how an offer of interview is determined.

-Stage 2 - For students who are applying with Bachelor, Honours, Masters by research or PhD's, your interview results (50%) are then combined with your GPA and GAMSAT (25% each), to determine offers of a place in ANU's medical degree.
+Stage 2 - For students who are applying with a Bachelor or higher degree your interview results (50%) are then combined with your GPA and GAMSAT (25% each), to determine offers of a place in ANU's medical degree.

-Bachelor of Health Science and Bachelor of Philosophy (Honours) - Science applicants are selected based on their interview results as well as GPA (for Bachelor of Health Science students) or academic performance for Bachelor of Philosophy (Honours) - Science students.
-Bachelor of Philosophy (Honours) - Science students academic performance is set at a minimum of 80% in the first 3 years and also includes successful completion of the Advanced Studies Course in an area of medical research.
+Bachelor of Health Science and Bachelor of Philosophy (Honours) - Science applicants are selected based on their interview results as well as GPA (for Bachelor of Health Science students) or academic criteria for Bachelor of Philosophy (Honours) - Science students.
+Bachelor of Philosophy (Honours) - Science students academic criteria is set at satisfactory progression within the Bachelor of Philosophy degree and also includes successful completion of the Advanced Studies Course in an area of medical research.

 Placement in the medical program also requires successful completion of the respective Bachelor degree.